The London Dungeon

 Opening and closing times may vary.
 Please check up to date opening and closing times before you travel.

-Can I take photographs during my time at London Dungeons?
+Can I take photographs during my time at London Dungeon?

-No, unfortunately filming and photography during your visit to The London Dungeons is not permitted.
+No, unfortunately filming and photography during your visit to The London Dungeon is not permitted.